MembaMcetywa/wanna-be-a-millionaire/README.md

 ## Technologies Used

-- **Vite**: Chosen for its fast build times utilizing ESBuild and efficient hot module replacement.
-Compatible with TypeScript and popular frontend frameworks.
+- **Vite**: Its a very fast build tool because it esbuild under the hood and works well with TypeScript and most frontend frameworks.
-- **Vue 3**: The project's specified frontend framework.
+- **Vue 3**: This was an explicit requirement for the project.
-- **Vue Router**: Provides seamless routing options designed specifically for Vue applications, enhancing single-page application functionality.
+- **Vue Router**: Provides seamless routing options designed specifically for Vue apps.
+Also presented a great learning opportunity which I took.
+- **Pinia**: Simple state management tool with great support for Vue.
+Also presented a great learning opportunity which I took.
-- **Axios**: Utilized for performing HTTP requests to backend services, known for its promise-based structure which simplifies async request handling.
+- **Axios**: Standard package for performing HTTP requests to backend services.

 ## Setup